avtarprajapati/react-native-amcharts/Readme.md

 1. Fully customizable wrapper for AmCharts4 using [JSON-based Config](https://www.amcharts.com/docs/v4/concepts/json-config/#Structure_of_JSON_config).

+2. All scripts loaded in the package no CDN dependency for faster performance.

-2. Supported on IOS and Android.
+3. Supported on IOS and Android.

 ### Installing